DCOUNTA |

 DCOUNTA(database, field, criteria) |

-Returns the total number of non blank cells in a database column satisfying certain conditions (including logical values and text). |
+Returns the number of numerical values in a column that satisfies multiple conditions (including logical values and text). |

-database | The range of cells that make up the database or list. |
+database | The range of cells that make up the table or list. |

 field | The column name or number indicating which column to use. |